aziz3d/hope-foundation/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:5173` to view the application
+   Navigate to `http://localhost:5173` to view the application locally

 ### Build for Production